On $C^{0}$ Interior Penalty Method for Fourth Order Dirichlet Boundary Control Problem and a New Error Analysis for Fourth Order Elliptic Equation with Cahn-Hilliard Boundary Condition: The -Norm Estimate

 \section{The $L_{2}$-Norm Estimate}

-{error analysis:L^{2}} In this section, we derive the $L_{2}$ norm error estimate for the optimal control on a convex domain.
-This restriction does not restrict optimal control to attain its minimal regularity \cite{BGGS2012CHC0IP}, but helps adjoint state to gain $H^{3}$ regularity\cite{BSung2005DG4}, which is required to derive the estimate.
+{error analysis:L^{2}} This section is devoted to the $L_{2}$-norm error estimate for the optimal control.
+In this section, we assume the domain to be convex unless it is mentioned explicitly otherwise.
+Note that even with this restriction on the domain, the optimal control $q$ can be quite rough but it helps the adjoint state $\phi$ to gain $H^{3}$-regularity \cite{BSung2005DG4}, which plays an essential role to derive the desired error estimate.